Three-point intrinsic alignments of dark matter halos in the IllustrisTNG simulation: Simulations

 where $m_n$ is the mass of the $n$th particle and $x_{ni}, x_{nj}$ are its position coordinates relative to the centre of the halo.
 The semi-axes $a, b, c$ of the ellipsoid are obtained from the eigenvalues $\lambda_a, \lambda_b,\lambda_c$ of the inertia tensor, with $a =\sqrt{\lambda_a}$ and so on.
 We set $c\le b\le a$ and define axis ratios $s=c/a$ and $q=b/a$.
 The eigenvectors of the inertia tensor determine the orientation of the axes.

-In order to obtain well resolved shapes, we choose only subhalos with a minimum of 1000 dark matter particles, which is consistent with the particle number threshold adopted in earlier studies, for example \citet{tenneti2015intrinsic}.
-With this threshold the minimum subhalo mass is $\sim $ $4 \times 10 ^{10} h^{-1} \mathrm{M}_\odot$ .
+In order to obtain well-resolved shapes, we choose only subhalos with a minimum of 1000 dark matter particles, which is consistent with the particle number threshold adopted in earlier studies, for example \citet{tenneti2015intrinsic}.
+With this threshold the minimum subhalo mass is about $4 \times 10 ^{10} \; h^{-1} \mathrm{M}_\odot$ .

-As an improvement on Eq. (\ref{eq:IT}) we use the reduced inertia tensor \citep{tenneti2015intrinsic} which gives more weight to particles which are closer to the centre of a subhalo, thus avoiding potential problems with defining its outer edge.
+As an improvement on equation (\ref{eq:IT}) we use the reduced inertia tensor \citep{tenneti2015intrinsic} which gives more weight to particles which are closer to the centre of a subhalo, thus avoiding potential problems with defining its outer edge.
 The reduced inertia tensor is defined as

 where